 - What are they?
 Location extensions allow you to incorporate your business address and telephone number into your ad.
 Don’t worry, you don’t have to waste any of your precious ad space!
 The location extension adds an extra line to your ad and often includes a map reference.

 - Who should use them?
 If you have a brick and mortar business and your clients are likely to value their proximity to your physical location, you should be taking advantage of location extensions.
 To really kick it up a notch, link your Google Places account to Google Ads (formerly known as Google AdWords) so your star ratings will be eligible to appear alongside your location extension.

 - What are they?
-Offer Extensions are one of Google’s newest ad extension innovations.
+Callout extensions are one of Google’s newest ad extension innovations.
 They give advertisers the opportunity to present relevant offers within their ad text to drive searchers to click on their ads.
-When users click the “view offer” link, they are pushed to a Google hosted landing page that provides an option to print out the offer or “save it for later.”
 These extensions give clients an extra incentive to visit stores and complete a transaction.

 - Who should use them?
 Advertisers who are aiming to bring more foot traffic into their local businesses.
 They are especially beneficial for places that provide products that don’t work well online.
 Ideally, once a user has visited the physical store, they will be more likely to return again in the future.